 This medication may interfere with certain lab tests, possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.

 Metizol oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include nausea, vomiting, severe dizziness, and seizures.NOTES:
+Symptoms of overdose may include: nausea, vomiting, unsteadiness.NOTES:

 Do not share this medication with others.

 If you are being treated for a certain infection (trichomoniasis), all sexual partners may also need to be treated to avoid re-infection.
 During treatment, avoid sexual intercourse, or always use a latex or polyurethane condom.

 This medication has been prescribed for your current condition only.
 Do not use it later for another infection unless your doctor directs you to do so.
 A different medication may be necessary in that case.

 If you are taking this medication for a longer time, lab tests (such as blood cell counts) may be done while you are taking this medication.
 Keep all medical and lab appointments.
 Consult your doctor for more details.MISSED DOSE: